gothinkster/realworld/spec/README.md

 ## To TDD, or not to TDD?

+**TL;DR** — there's no requirement for TDD in RealWorld repos, but we'd definitely prefer all of them to include excellent tests if the maintainers are willing to add it (or if someone in the community is kind enough to make a pull request :)

 We think tests are a good idea, and we're huge fans of TDD in general.
 However, building Conduit implementations without tests are a meaningful time investment as is, so we originally didn’t include testing in the spec because we figured that if people wanted it, then it would be a great “extra credit” objective for the repo.
 For example, our Angular 2 repo had a request for unit tests and some awesome community members are now working on a PR for it.

 Another reason we didn’t include them in the spec is from the "Golden Rule" above: